 Vegetarian Restaurants in Gulmarg

-⇒ While traveling to remote places, or towards Nubra or Pangong, keep an eye out for small eateries, like tea shops.
-They usually do not have non veg on their menu at all and just serve bread and paranthas with tea.
-Some of these may be serving eggs and some may not so do ask beforehand if you have any such restriction.
+While traveling to remote places, or towards Nubra or Pangong, keep an eye out for small eateries, like tea shops.
+They usually do not have non-veg on their menu at all and just serve bread and paranthas with tea.
+Some of these may be serving eggs and some may not so do ask beforehand if you have any such restrictions.

-⇒ Chadar tents/dhabas are in plenty all over Ladakh.
-They too do not usually have non veg on their menus, except eggs; some of them do not even have eggs.
+Chadar tents/dhabas are in plenty all over Ladakh.
+They also do not usually have nonveg on their menus, except eggs.
+Some of them do not even have eggs.
 This will be your next best place to eat while not in Leh.

-⇒ Carry ample amount of snacks with you all the time, no matter where you go.
+Carry an ample amount of snacks with you all the time, no matter where you go.